Sunday, September 24, 2023

 • open your PCB

-• Select F.Cu and GND in the dialog that appears:
+• Select "F.Cu" and "GND" (or whatever designation you are using for ground) in the dialog that appears:

 • Draw a rectangle around your entire PCB, doesn't matter where, but make it bigger than your edge cuts